 I took a sort of 'leave' from the gunleather industry when I moved to Australia in 2000 to work with a maker here; and then, for lack of the legal ability to have even the gun molds in the State that I lived in at the time, returned to it in 2010 by changing States where I could have them.

 In that time some monumentally stupid practices, unheard of in the 20th century, had become standard!
-I'm thinking now of what it loosely referred to as appendix carry and while I was struggling with the shift while on forums I finally worked it out: we all were speaking of different things.
-See above (and wait until you meet my Poster Girl of Stupid Carry)!
+I'm thinking now of what is loosely referred to as appendix carry; and while I was struggling with the shift while on forums I finally worked it out: we all were speaking of different things.
+See above (and wait until you meet, at the end of this post, my Poster Girl of Stupid Carry)!

-This is less a discussion of anatomy (where is my appendix) and more a discussion of holstory (what is appendix carry).
+This is less a discussion of anatomy ("where is my appendix?") and more a discussion of holstory (what is appendix carry).
 My first clash over the matter was with Tony Kanaley who then was heading up Milt Sparks Holsters after taking it over from Milt and then continuing after Milt's death.
 In that same period the brand, credit to Milt and Tony, had become the benchmark for fine gunleather.
-Bit of a shock, though, to see the long list of innovations that he had come to claim for him and for Milt, that were accomplished by others!
+Bit of a shock, though, to see the long list of innovations that he had come to claim for him and for Milt, that instead were accomplished by everyone else BUT Milt!

-This clash on a forum was about appendix carry.
+This time the clash on a forum was about appendix carry.
 Or what was being called appendix carry in the thread.
 My comment was, "I see dead people . . . " because I expected they were speaking of actually wearing the pistol over the appendix.
-Tony's response: oh, yeah, none other than the great Bruce Nelson wore it that way!!
+Tony's response: oh, yeah, none other than the 'great' Bruce Nelson wore it that way!!

 But . . . he didn't.
-THAT'S not appendix carry -- he didn't carry with his pistol over his appendix, nor did ANY gunman on the street (he was a narcotics officer for the State of California, where we're both from)(we were contemporaries and both were graduates from the Bianchi Holsters 'academy', as was Gordon Davis) in his or any prior era.
-Bruce himself called his method 'forward of hip carry' and in modern lingo that is at 2:00 around the waistline AND with the pistol in positive caster (rear sight ahead of the front sight).
+THAT'S not appendix carry -- he didn't carry with his pistol over his appendix, nor did ANY gunman on the street (he was a narcotics officer for the State of California where we both operated)(we were contemporaries and graduates from the Bianchi Holsters 'academy'; as was Gordon Davis) in his era.
+Bruce himself called his position 'forward of hip carry' and in modern lingo that is at 2:00 around the waistline AND with the pistol in positive caster (rear sight ahead of the front sight).
 In that carry Bruce could not ever muzzle himself.
-Because WHY would an experienced gunman -- he tells the story in one of his articles of being grabbed from behind by a suspect in custody in his car, and shooting the suspect over his shoulder) -- carry in ANY manner that would muzzle him?
-This from Jeff Cooper:
+Because WHY would an experienced gunman -- he tells the story in one of his articles of being grabbed from behind by a suspect in custody in his car, and shooting the suspect over his shoulder -- carry in ANY manner that would muzzle him?

-The misunderstanding is entirely Jeff Cooper's fault.
+The misunderstanding, then, is entirely Jeff Cooper's fault.
 Before the 'clocking' system of verbally communicating body position came to popularity, he was using body part nomenclature to indicate position around the waistline.
 One can imagine it being done on the phone, or in one of his many magazine articles but without always having the right photograph to communicate the position.
-He used the terms appendix, spleen, and the left and right kidney positions to approximate the positions.
+So he used the terms appendix, spleen, and the left and right kidney positions to approximate the positions.
 Today we would call those, respectively, 2:00, 10:00, 4:00, and 8:00.

-Let's just call this, 'stupid carry' and be done with it.
-If it makes you happy, call it 'range carry'.
+Let's just call this 'stupid carry' and be done with it.
 Better yet, just don't do it.
-Nelson did not give you his implied permission just because Cooper couldn't come up with a better frame of reference that he did.
-Or Sparks needs the sales.
+Nelson did not give you his implied permission just because Cooper couldn't come up with a better term of reference than he did.
+Or because Sparks Holsters needs the sales.

 Oh yes, I promised you a Poster Girl for Stupid Carry.
 Her post even speaks of 'playing makeup' with a girlfriend.
 "Take all the warning labels off . . . ".
 And somebody did!!